turboMaCk/glue/README.md

 A "polymorphic module" is what I call TEA modules that have to be integrated into some other app.
 Such a module has usually API like `update : Config msg -> Model -> ( Model, Cmd msg )`.
-These types of modules often performs [child to parent communication](#action-bubbling) but let's leave this detail for now.
+These types of modules often perform [child to parent communication](#action-bubbling) but let's leave this detail for now.
 Basically these modules are using `Cmd.map`, `Html.map`, and `Sub.map` internally so you don't need to map these types in parent module or `Glue` type definition.